Edinburgh: Buses

 Travel in Edinburgh is undertaken predominantly by bus.
 Lothian Buses, the successor company to Edinburgh Corporation Transport Department, operates the majority of city bus services within the city and to surrounding towns and villages, with most routes running via Princes Street.
-Services further afield operate from the Edinburgh Bus Station off St Andrew Square and Waterloo Place and are operated mainly by Stagecoach East Scotland, Scottish Citylink, National Express Coaches and Borders Buses.
+Services further afield operate from the Edinburgh bus station off St Andrew Square and Waterloo Place and are operated by Stagecoach South Scotland, Scottish Citylink, National Express and Borders Buses.

 Lothian Buses and McGill's Scotland East operate the city's branded public tour buses.
 The night bus service and airport buses are mainly operated by Lothian Buses.
 In 2019, Lothian Buses recorded 124.2 million passenger journeys.

 To tackle traffic congestion, Edinburgh is now served by six park & ride sites on the periphery of the city at Sheriffhall (in Midlothian), Ingliston, Riccarton, Inverkeithing (in Fife), Newcraighall and Straiton (in Midlothian).
 A referendum of Edinburgh residents in February 2005 rejected a proposal to introduce congestion charging in the city.